 Drama work is a feature of our programme with plays that tour, a Gaelic pantomime and a Gaelic Drama Summer School each year.
 5 Latha, held in the Isle of Lewis, offers teenagers the opportunity to undertake a range of activities through the medium of Gaelic.

-The organisation’s Programme Plan 2015-20 may be downloaded here and the 2017-18 programme is here.
+The organisation’s Programme Plan 2018-21 may be downloaded here.
 An Equality, Diversity and Inclusion Plan agreed between Creative Scotland and Fèisean nan Gàidheal may be viewed and downloaded here.

 A full list of staff is shown here with their respective responsibilities.